Shopify Markets: Multi-Currency & Multi-Market Pricing Guide

 - EUR public price list group

-- Create templates for each currency and assign the corresponding price list group:
+- Create embed templates for each currency:

 - Template "Shopify public USD" → USD public price list group